Larkinabout/fvtt-custom-dnd5e/README.md

 ## Configurations
 - Configure abilities, actor sizes, currencies, damage types, encumbrance, item properties, languages, senses, skills and max level.

-- Configure the character sheet:
+## Configure Sheet
 - Auto-fade or auto-minimise the sheet when it's not hovered over.
 - Scale the new character sheet up or down.
 - Change the banner at the top of the sheet.
 - Hide death saves, encumbrance, exhaustion, inspiration, the Manage Currency button, Legendary Actions, Legendary Resistances and Use Lair Action.

+## House Rules
+- When rolling for Hit Points, automatically re-roll 1s.
+- Hide the Take Average option when rolling for Hit Points.

 # Wishlist
 - Add common house rules.